tedrand/claimkraken-netlify-cms/src/pages/blog/2021-01-07-prior-art-searching-101.md

 There are many prior art databases out there in which you can find prior art references.
 One to consider is [Google Patents](https://patents.google.com/), which is publicly available and contains a massive amount of issued patents and published patent applications.
 Another resource that is commonly-utilized, particularly internationally, is [Espacenet](https://worldwide.espacenet.com/).
 While there may some small differences in what is available between the two platforms, I would say that the difference is more a matter of style.
 Espacenet has some more advanced features for searching, but Google Patents is probably more accessible for beginners.
 Another useful resource is [PatFT](http://patft.uspto.gov/) (which stands for Patent Full-Text Databases).
 I find PatFT particularly useful when I find a good prior art reference but I want to work with it in a more convenient manner than in a prior art database.
 It allows you to access plain text versions of the applications and patents, which you can put into a word document to perform more sophisticated highlight and search functions.

+#### Getting in the Weeds with Google Patents

+When it comes to prior-art searching with the Google Patents database, there is a lot more there than may meet the eye at first glance.
+When you go to the home page of the search tool, it presents you with a search box similar to the one on Google's own home page.
+From there, you can simply type relevant keywords that you want to search for in patents and patent applications.
+But there are also more advanced settings that can be leveraged by the tool.
+This article does not claim to provide all of the options available within Google Patents (because I do not know them all), but it should give you a good feel for some of the basic functionality of the tool.

+##### Using Boolean Operators in Google Patents

+Like other legal search tools, the heart of Google Patents is the option to perform boolean searches.
+Boolean searches allow you to combine words and phrases using the words AND, OR, NOT, and others to limit, broaden, or further define your search.<sup>4</sup> Here is a list of how some of these functions work:

+* **AND** – this operator will retrieve results that contain both words that are joined thereby.
+For instance, a search for (airplane AND motor) will only retrieve results that include both of the terms within the text of the patent.
+* **OR** – this operator will retrieve results that contain either of the words that are joined thereby.
+For instance, a search for (airplane OR motor) will retrieve results that include either of the terms within the text of the patent.
+* **!** or **\*** – these operators, sometimes referred to as "wildcards," can be used to search for different forms of a root word.
+For instance, a search for (throttl!) would return results for "throttle" or "throttling" or any other derivative of the root word.

+There are also "proximity operators" including **WITH**, **SAME**, and **ADJ/x** which will find words that are within a search number of terms of each other.

+##### Searching Different Parts of the Patent

+One thing that I think is particularly helpful in doing a patent search with Google Patents is being able to search within different parts of the patent.
+It allows you to narrow down to either the Title (TI), the Abstract (AB), or the Claims (CL).
+For example, you can search CL=(airplane AND motor) to find patents and applications that only contain both of these claim terms within the claims of the patent.
+This can be particularly helpful if using the tool to do a freedom to operate (FTO) search.

 \[1] In re Cronyn, 890 F.2d 1158, 1160 (Fed.
 Cir.
 1989) (quoting *Constant v.
 Advanced Micro-Devices, Inc.*, 848 F.2d 1560, 1568 (Fed.
 Cir.
 1988)).